eferos93/dt4h_blockchain/README.md

 ### Execution flow

 * The network.sh script executes commands for each organization listed to create a network, channel and deploy a chaincode.
-The configuration files of each node and CAs are listed in the config folder, while some parameters for each organization are hard coded in util.sh
+The configuration files of each node and CAs are listed in the config folder, while some parameters for each organization are hard coded in configGlobals.sh
 * The creation of docker-compose files is automated.

 ### Folder Structure